grimme-lab/dxtb/docs/source/01_quickstart/getting_started.rst

     print(energy)

-If your system is charged or has unpaired electrons, you need to supply both quantities as optional keyword arguments to :meth:`energy`.
+If your system is charged or has unpaired electrons, you need to supply both quantities as optional keyword arguments to :meth:`~dxtb.Calculator.energy`.

 .. code-block:: python